The Ministry of Health is working with third-party vendors to integrate their solutions with the National Contact Tracing Solution.

 - provide a solid platform for integration with further third-party apps and technology, subject to appropriate privacy and security controls.

 The COVID-19 Contact Tracing Data Standard assists technology vendors to interpret the data requirements for contact tracing.

 Technology vendors should also ensure that any solutions developed conform to current government requirements, regardless of what is captured in this standard.
 See in particular COVID-19 Epidemic Notice and Health Act Orders.

-Read more about the proposed integration platform and supporting information relevant to contact tracing.
+Read more about the integration platform and supporting information relevant to contact tracing.